LauriKauhanen/IIM50300-WWW-Server-Programming/README.md

 ![ER](http://i.imgur.com/mA9dGGs.png)

-Output from *php artisan routes:list* gives us cross-section of the application's internals as which controller method is responsible for which us and so on.
+Output from *php artisan routes:list* gives us cross-section of the application's internals, as which controller method is responsible for which us and so on.

     +--------+--------------------------------+------------------------------------+-------------------------+-------------------------------------------------------------+------------+
     | Domain | Method                         | URI                                | Name                    | Action                                                      | Middleware |